ataylor89/diary/refutationofdemocracy.md

 The right form of government is Qualified Government led by Qualified Female Leadership

 The right model of leadership is Qualified Female Leadership

+## Chapter two

+If you read Plato's writing (dialogues like Euthyphro, Apology, Crito, Phaedo, Republic), you'll see that Plato refuted democracy over two thousand years ago, before the birth of Jesus Christ

+So listen

+I'm not the first person to refute democracy

+Plato refuted democracy

+Jesus refuted democracy

+There are many brilliant intellectuals between me and Jesus, me and Plato, who refuted democracy

+I am one of many people who has refuted democracy

+Plato did it over two thousand years ago

+And listen

+He did something more important than that

+Plato made Socrates immortal

+Plato made Socrates one of my best friends

+And that is the best thing he did in his writing